ordovas/test_and_learn/README.md

 # Test & Learn

 My own stuff to test and learn.
-I'm afraid this repo might not be very interesting for you...
+These are just exercises and things I try.